 Diphtheria

-4. Vaccination is the best way to protect against diphtheria.
-People who have not been vaccinated against diphtheria are most at risk of getting it.
+• Vaccination is the best way to protect against diphtheria.

 "Diphtheria is a rare but serious infectious disease.
 The bacteria usually causes infection of the throat and nose but can also cause skin infections.
 Cases of diphtheria in New Zealand have declined significantly over the last century with very few cases reported in the last 50 years."